 Plan B (Non-Thesis)

 Of the total 30 credits, 20 must be Department of Atmospheric Science courses (i.e., courses with the ATS prefix).
 A scholarly paper, as defined by the graduate committee, must be prepared and presented to the committee.
-This paper and presentation comprises the final examination.
+This paper and presentation comprise the final examination.

 National Weather Service Basic Requirements